-- 400/5 Can a youth member bowl in an adult doubles or team event where cash or bonds are offered if the Consent Form is signed or the competition agrees to offer scholarships through SMART?
-No. Rule 400 only allows youth to participate in adult singles competitions with cash or bond prizes and/or merchandise prizes valued in excess of \$500 provided they submit the Consent Form prior to participating in such a competition. - 400/6 Can bowling centers award items such as free soft drinks, food and free games for bowling accomplishments?
+400/7 Can a youth member bowl in an adult/youth doubles or team event (3, 4 or 5 person) where cash or bonds are offered if the Consent Form is signed or the competition agrees to offer scholarships through SMART?

+No. Rule 400 only allows youth to participate in adult singles competitions with cash or bond prizes and/or merchandise prizes valued in excess of \$500 provided they submit the Consent Form prior to participating in such a competition.